juicedata/juicefs/docs/en/guide/cache_management.md

 ### RAM disk

-If you require higher file read performance, you can set up the cache into the RAM disk.
-For Linux systems, check the `tmpfs` file system with `df` command.
+If a higher file read performance is required, you can set up the cache into the RAM disk.
+For Linux systems, check the `tmpfs` file system with the `df` command.

 ```shell
 $ df -Th | grep tmpfs